Exxon Mobil (XOM) Rating Lowered to Underperform at Raymond James

-Exxon Mobil (NYSE:XOM) was downgraded by equities researchers at Raymond James from a “market perform” rating to an “underperform” rating in a report issued on Tuesday, MarketBeat reports.
+Exxon Mobil (NYSE:XOM) was downgraded by Raymond James from a “market perform” rating to an “underperform” rating in a research note issued to investors on Monday.

-Exxon Mobil (NYSE:XOM) last released its quarterly earnings data on Friday, November 2nd.
-The oil and gas company reported $1.46 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.21 by $0.25.
-The firm had revenue of $76.61 billion for the quarter, compared to analyst estimates of $72.91 billion.
-Exxon Mobil had a return on equity of 9.53% and a net margin of 8.15%.
-The business’s revenue for the quarter was up 25.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.93 earnings per share.
-Equities research analysts predict that Exxon Mobil will post 4.71 EPS for the current year.
+Exxon Mobil (NYSE:XOM) last announced its earnings results on Friday, November 2nd.
+The oil and gas company reported $1.46 EPS for the quarter, beating the Zacks’ consensus estimate of $1.21 by $0.25.
+Exxon Mobil had a net margin of 8.15% and a return on equity of 9.53%.
+The business had revenue of $76.61 billion during the quarter, compared to analysts’ expectations of $72.91 billion.
+During the same period in the prior year, the company earned $0.93 earnings per share.
+The firm’s revenue was up 25.4% on a year-over-year basis.
+As a group, research analysts predict that Exxon Mobil will post 4.71 earnings per share for the current year.

-In other news, VP Bradley W. Corson sold 15,000 shares of the stock in a transaction that occurred on Wednesday, September 19th.
-The stock was sold at an average price of $84.02, for a total transaction of $1,260,300.00.
-Following the transaction, the vice president now owns 214,774 shares in the company, valued at $18,045,311.48.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-0.08% of the stock is currently owned by company insiders.
+In other Exxon Mobil news, VP Bradley W. Corson sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 19th.
+The shares were sold at an average price of $84.02, for a total value of $1,260,300.00.
+Following the completion of the transaction, the vice president now directly owns 214,774 shares in the company, valued at $18,045,311.48.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.08% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in XOM.
-HC Financial Advisors Inc. acquired a new stake in Exxon Mobil during the fourth quarter worth approximately $1,137,000.
-Riverhead Capital Management LLC grew its position in Exxon Mobil by 5.1% during the first quarter.
-Riverhead Capital Management LLC now owns 83,773 shares of the oil and gas company’s stock worth $6,250,000 after buying an additional 4,050 shares in the last quarter.
-Motco grew its position in Exxon Mobil by 3.3% during the first quarter.
-Motco now owns 130,506 shares of the oil and gas company’s stock worth $9,737,000 after buying an additional 4,130 shares in the last quarter.
-Buckley Wealth Management LLC grew its position in Exxon Mobil by 46.5% during the first quarter.
-Buckley Wealth Management LLC now owns 74,681 shares of the oil and gas company’s stock worth $5,572,000 after buying an additional 23,698 shares in the last quarter.
-Finally, Tyers Asset Management LLC grew its position in Exxon Mobil by 2.8% during the first quarter.
-Tyers Asset Management LLC now owns 174,672 shares of the oil and gas company’s stock worth $13,032,000 after buying an additional 4,736 shares in the last quarter.
-Institutional investors own 52.39% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Kornitzer Capital Management Inc. KS boosted its position in shares of Exxon Mobil by 2.4% during the second quarter.
+Kornitzer Capital Management Inc. KS now owns 719,002 shares of the oil and gas company’s stock worth $59,483,000 after acquiring an additional 16,794 shares during the last quarter.
+Barings LLC boosted its position in shares of Exxon Mobil by 18.8% during the second quarter.
+Barings LLC now owns 196,145 shares of the oil and gas company’s stock worth $16,227,000 after acquiring an additional 31,109 shares during the last quarter.
+Koch Industries Inc. lifted its position in Exxon Mobil by 343.1% during the first quarter.
+Koch Industries Inc. now owns 12,496 shares of the oil and gas company’s stock valued at $932,000 after purchasing an additional 9,676 shares during the last quarter.
+First Command Bank lifted its position in Exxon Mobil by 96.0% during the second quarter.
+First Command Bank now owns 187,962 shares of the oil and gas company’s stock valued at $15,550,000 after purchasing an additional 92,058 shares during the last quarter.
+Finally, First Financial Bank Trust Division lifted its position in Exxon Mobil by 3.5% during the second quarter.
+First Financial Bank Trust Division now owns 85,564 shares of the oil and gas company’s stock valued at $7,078,000 after purchasing an additional 2,883 shares during the last quarter.
+Institutional investors and hedge funds own 52.39% of the company’s stock.

 Exxon Mobil Corporation explores for and produces crude oil and natural gas in the United States, Canada/Other Americas, Europe, Africa, Asia, and Australia/Oceania.
 It operates through Upstream, Downstream, and Chemical segments.
 The company also manufactures petroleum products; manufactures and markets commodity petrochemicals, including olefins, aromatics, polyethylene, and polypropylene plastics, as well as various specialty products; and transports and sells crude oil, natural gas, and petroleum products.